Cynderox/GeneticData4Us/README.md

 7. Run makeNewFasta.py.
 This will output genomic files in .fasta format
 8. Move all new FASTA files and metadata files to a new directory.
 In this new directory, make a config directory where all the references will be placed
 9. Make sure that there are four files in total for each disease you want to analyze:
    - A new FASTA file made from makeNewFasta.py.
-These have the convention "<virus name>_new.fasta"
+These have the convention "-virus name-_new.fasta"
    - A new Metadata file made from makeMeta.py.
-These have the convention "<virus name>_meta.tsv"
+These have the convention "-virus name-_meta.tsv"
    - A reference file in the config folder.
-These are taken from the raw NextStrain download, and have the convention "<virus name>_reference.gb"
+These are taken from the raw NextStrain download, and have the convention "-virus name-_reference.gb"
    - A text document with excluded strains.
-These are text files that have the case names of cases that you want excluded from analysis, and have the convention "<virus name>_dropped_strains.txt".
+These are text files that have the case names of cases that you want excluded from analysis, and have the convention "-virus name-_dropped_strains.txt".
 They are also placed in the config directory
 10. Run runAugur.py.
 This step may take a while depending on the number of cases in the FASTA file
 11. Edit ParseVirusData.py to include the analyzed virus names
 12. Run ParseVirusData.py.
 This step will make the final JSON files with all the necessary information